commitdev/zero-aws-eks-stack/templates/README.md

 ...

 #### Sending Email with Sendgrid
 Setup: If you initialized your infrastructure with a sendgridApiKey, you should have a verified domain with Sendgrid once your infrastructure is setup.
-We should have created for you 3 route53 entries, and [verified you domain with sendgrid][sendgrid-domain-verification]
+We should have created 3 route53 entries for you, and [verified your domain with sendgrid][sendgrid-domain-verification]

 Your sendgrid account should be configured, and you can send a test email as follow:
 ```sh